 Practicing proper foot care is often overlooked, and this can be particularly true for the population of the elderly.
 Trimming the nails correctly is essential in preventing infections that may occur, especially in diabetic patients.
 Additionally, developing ingrown toenails, bunions, or warts may be common among the elderly who are not able to take care … Continue reading How to Care for Elderly Feet

 A bunion is an enlargement of the base joint of the toe that connects to the foot, often formed from a bony growth or a patch of swollen tissues.
-It is caused by the shifting of the big toe bone inward towards the other toes.
-This shift can cause a serious amount of pain and … Continue reading Bunions
+It is caused by the inward shifting of the bones in the big toe, toward the other toes of the foot.
+This shift can cause a … Continue reading Bunions

 When we get home at the end of the workday, one of the first things that many of us do is take off our shoes.
 We might also rub the bottom of our feet to try releasing their tension and aches.
 But if you rub one of your feet because you are experiencing ongoing soreness … Continue reading The Stone Bruise: Metatarsalgia

 As I have noted previously, a bunion is a condition that develops gradually over time, either when the big or little toe starts deviating its position inward, towards the other toes, pushing out your first or fifth metatarsal bone to make a bunion (or bunionette) on the side of your foot.
 In addition to discomfort … Continue reading When to Consider Bunion Surgery

 Corns and bunions are distinct feet issues.
 Corns are a skin issue that occur on top of, or between toes.
 Bunions are a bone issue that usually form behind the big toe.
 Corns: What Are They?
 A corn is a hard layer of dead skin that forms over a bone bump, usually on top of … Continue reading Corn or Bunion?